White Rose Care Centre

 Responsible Individual

-Mr Seehootoorah is RI for both White Rose and another home in Blaenau Gwent.
+Mr Seehootoorah continues to be RI for both White Rose and another home in Blaenau Gwent.

 The Home’s Statement of Purpose was shared with the Monitoring Officer and was reviewed in September 2023.
 There is an expectation that this is reviewed on an annual basis and updated on an ongoing basis where changes are required.
 For transparency, the report should be dated to evidence when last reviewed and the current review date.

-The RI is heavily involved in the home, and it was evident that he has a good rapport with the residents residing at the home.
+The RI is heavily involved in the home, and it continues to be evident that he has a good relationship with the residents residing at White Rose.

 Registered Manager

-During the monitoring process, the Registered Manager was asked several questions relating to the service.
-It was confirmed that no more than the one service is managed.
-The Registered Manager is registered with Social Care Wales and holds a relevant NVQ qualification in Health and Social Care.
+During the monitoring process, Ms Colburn was asked several questions relating to the service.
+It was confirmed that the RM only has management responsibility for White Rose and is registered with Social Care Wales and holds a relevant NVQ qualification in Health and Social Care.

 The property has CCTV throughout the home but without audio.
 There is a CCTV policy in place and appropriate signage on display.